 "Second Repentance" in the Early Church: The Influence of The Shepherd of Hermas

-Wine in the Ancient World, Part I
+Wine in the Ancient World, Part I (Part II in progress)

 The Da Vinci Code: Fact, Fiction, or Faith?

 "A Brief Introduction to The Sayings of the Desert Fathers"

 - "The Theology of a Martyr: The Letters of St. Ignatius"

 - "Early Christian Worship Represented in the Didache"